Government crisis management plan in the event of extreme weather and flooding

-What are the aims of the 'Extreme Weather Plan'?
+What are the aims of plan?

 What are extreme weather conditions?